I couldn’t find Bub.

 But this time, not being able to find Bub was a big deal.
-The cats’ parents had just put their condo on the market, and realtors were popping in and out with their clients.
+The cats’ humans had just put their condo unit on the market, and real estate agents were popping in and out with their clients.
 A quiet, quick-moving cat could slip out all too easily.

 It got me thinking, though.
-How do you keep your indoor cats safely in your home when, for whatever reason, you have strangers coming and going?
+How do you keep your cat safe when strangers are over?

 Cats play a dual role in the food chain: They are both predators and prey, and we see some of both behaviors when strangers enter their home.

-There are, however, some other possible reasons your cat disappears into another dimension at an unfamiliar voice, according to the Best Friends website.
-“Lack of experience with visitors when they were kittens” may play a role.
+- “Lack of experience with visitors when they were kittens” may play a role, the animal society says.
 “If the cats were not introduced to people during their socialization period (3 to 9 weeks of age), they may be more apprehensive as adults.”

-Or your cat may just be timid by nature, as the Best Friends writer suggests.
-“Studies have shown that kittens born to fearful fathers are often fearful themselves.”
+- Or your cat may just be timid by nature, as Best Friends suggests: “Studies have shown that kittens born to fearful fathers are often fearful themselves.”